-I accidentally walked too far forward, saw the crowd amassed around the plaza de toros at the end, and had to turn around.
-Every step back toward the starting line I took, I knew I would have to make up — surely in a panic.
+I accidentally walked too far forward, saw the crowd amassed around the Plaza de Toros at the end, and had to turn around.
+Every step back toward the starting line I took, I knew I would have to make up — surely under duress.
 I backtracked around 200 meters and posted myself within proximity of the left wall halfway down the street.

-We went through this routine for five minutes under the gaze of thousands — millions — considering that the run is aired worldwide.
-I was just about to check my laces for the fifth time when a single rocket popped in the distance, signaling that the gate had been opened and that the bulls were exiting their holding stall.
+We went through this routine under the gaze of thousands — millions — considering that the run is televised worldwide.
+I was just about to check my laces for the fifth time when a single rocket popped in the distance, signaling that the gate had been opened.
+Somewhere out of sight, the bulls were now exiting their holding stall.

 A cheer erupted from the crowd.
-Runners shifted uneasily in place, jumping to look over each other for a flash of black or brown, anything to know when the tons of hooved hell would be tearing down the street in our direction.
+Runners shifted uneasily in place and jumped more than ever.
+Everyone looking over the next person for a flash of black or brown, anything to know when the tons of hooved hell would be tearing down the street in our direction.
 A few runners lost their cool and began to run prematurely.
-My hands were cold, shaking.
-Heart pounded.
-Ears were ringing with blood pressure and adrenaline.
-A second rocket sounded, signaling that all the bulls were now on the run.
+They ran past me while looking over their shoulders.

 They were coming.
 And with doors closed up on both sides of the street, there was no place to go.